How Did The Heart Evolve?

 Arthropods heart

 The arthropod version of a “heart” is a long, tube-like structure that runs the length of the animal’s body and is called a dorsal vessel.
 Its job is to collect blood and propel it in one direction: toward the head.
-It doesn’t look much like a heart, and not all researchers are willing to call it one.
+It doesn’t look like a heart; not all researchers will call it one.
 But it performs a comparable function.
 That dorsal vessel has been around for a long time.

 In 2014, researchers studied a specimen so well preserved that they could make out traces of its dorsal vessel.
 The scientists reconstructed it based on its similarities with the hearts of modern arthropods.
 So Fuxianhuia had this dorsal vessel, but it’s unclear when this structure first evolved in arthropods.